aakash2121995/Back-Pack/README.md

 # Back-Pack
-A Deep learning module to replace or blur the background
+A Deep learning module to replace or blur the background from a video